GabeMaldonado/GabeMaldonado.github.io/_posts/2020-08-02-SQLforDataAnalitycsI.md

 <a name='7'></a>
 ### Alias

-When joining multipel tables together, it is useful and convinient to give each table an ***alias***.
+When joining multipel tables together, it is useful and convenient to give each table an ***alias***.
 Normally, the alias is just the first letter of the column name so if the column name is `orders` we can alias it as `o`.

 ```
 FROM orders AS o